Oneil Cruz Player Props: Pirates vs. White Sox

 Oneil Cruz At The Plate

-- Cruz is batting .269 with a double, a home run and five walks.
+- Cruz is hitting .267 with a double, a home run and six walks.

-- Cruz has had a base hit in six of seven games this year, and multiple hits once.
+- In seven of eight games this season, Cruz has picked up at least one hit, including one game with multiple hits.

-- Cruz has driven in a run in three games this season (42.9%), including one multiple-RBI game.
+- In three games this year, Cruz has picked up an RBI, with more than one RBI once.

-- He has scored in three of seven games (42.9%), including multiple runs twice.
+- He has scored in four of eight games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.